mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 import * as React from 'react' import * as ReactDOM from 'react-dom'

-import { AppContainer } from './containers/App'
+import { App } from './containers/App'

 ReactDOM.render(
   <App/>,